JeremyRand/namecoin.org/docs/tor-resolution/index.md

 ## Install dns-prop279

 dns-prop279 can be downloaded at the [Beta Downloads]({{site.baseurl}}download/betas/#dns-prop279) page.
-Currently binaries are not available; building from source is required.
 The build is not yet reproducible.

-To build from source:
+If you want to build from source:

 ~~~
 go get github.com/namecoin/dns-prop279